ajwheeler/Korg.jl/docs/src/Wavelengths.md

 gcf() # hide
 ```

 In many cases, you want to compute spectra in noncontinuous chunks.
-To do that, instead of passing
-a pair, pass a vector of pairs.
+We can specify these chunks by passing a vector of pairs.

 ```@example 1
 wls, flux, _ = synth(Teff=5777, logg=4.44,